-Salsa Digital worked with a Victorian Government department to conduct detailed user research and build a new website for one of the department’s branches.
+Salsa Digital worked with a Victorian Government department to conduct detailed user research and build a new website that delivers a better user experience.
 This site also marks the first client implementation using Victoria’s Single Digital Presence.

 Our client is a branch/department within one of the larger Victorian Government departments, offering a range of services to other agencies across the state.
 (Note: Due to a strict media/communications policy, unfortunately we can’t name this department.)